|Farmleigh Fellows 2013|

 Edmund Burke– EU Delegation

 Edmund graduated from University College Dublin with a Bachelor of Business and Legal Studies.
 He then moved to London where he qualified as a solicitor.
 He trained with Herbert Smith Freehills LLP, one of the world’s leading law firms.
 After working in Moscow and London, Edmund returned to Dublin where he took up a position with UPC, the Irish affiliate of Liberty Global, Inc. Edmund has a keen interest in international business and feels that the Fellowship provides a unique opportunity to gain direct business experience in some of the most exciting markets in East Asia.
-He is sponsored by the EU Delegation to Singapore and will be working in the Trade and Finance section of the Delegation.
-He will be based in Singapore throughout his placement.
+Edmund will be based in Singapore with the EU Delegation (Trade and Economics Section) for the duration of his placement.

 Fiachra Mullen - China International Duty Free

 Fiachra graduated from University College Dublin with first class honours in BComm with Chinese Studies.
-He has spent two years under scholarship in China, initially studying in Renmin University as part of the International MBA program and then completing a Diploma in Mandarin and Chinese Culture at Zheijiang University.
+He has spent two years under scholarship in China, initially taking MBA classes in Renmin University and then completing a Diploma in Mandarin and Chinese Culture at Zheijiang University.
 He has spent time working for both KPMG and Enterprise Ireland's Governance, Risk and Compliance Technology Centre, as well as over five years engaged independently in the areas of marketing and brand development.
 Fiachra believes that the Fellowship offers a unique opportunity to build upon his existing professional experience and knowledge of Asia, while providing an excellent platform for development of career opportunities in the region.
 Fiachra is sponsored by CIDF and will be based in Shanghai for the duration of his work placement.

 Fintan Ryan - Enterprise Ireland